Corinne Albert Pickett

 - Her husband Edward Brett Randolph became a widower at her death.

-- She was buried at Oakwood Cemetery in Montgomery, Montgomery County, Alabama.
+- She was interred at Oakwood Cemetery, Montgomery, Alabama.

 - The following appeared on 2 July 1904 in The Montgomery Advertiser: Edward Brett Randolph, an aged and life-long citizen of Montgomery, died yesterday afternoon at 4 o'clock at his residence, 401 Mildred Street.